// Features

 Overview

-The graph is built from two layers of edges:
+The graph is built from three layers of edges:

 The layout uses a force simulation.
-Nodes are initially positioned using server-computed PCA coordinates derived from embedding space, then a D3 force simulation refines the positions with cluster gravity, charge repulsion, link forces, and collision avoidance.
+Nodes are initially seeded near their cluster's centroid hint (when the server emits one) and otherwise take the simulation's default position.
+A D3 force simulation then refines positions with cluster gravity, charge repulsion, link forces, and collision avoidance.

 Note: Similarity edges require an embeddings model to be provisioned for the project.
 Without embeddings, only explicit and provenance edges are rendered.